 This gallery is in approximate order.

-The Central Square Art Walk map and tour is part of The Art Walk Project © Julia Swanson, 2022.
-To learn more about this and other Art Walks please visit my website jscreatesonline.com.
+The Central Square Art Walk, map and tour, is part of The Art Walk Project.
+All images and content © Julia Swanson, 2023.
+All rights reserved.